Updated: Aug 28

 With everything that’s going on in the world from coronavirus, to the ongoing presidential election to a reignited Black Lives Matter Movement, it is difficult for me to focus.
 I have had a hard time being creative.
 Especially when I know that it’s so much going on outside my front door.
 It’s hard to carry on while being constantly on edge.
 Despite the progress that's been made these past weeks from the light shone on police brutality and racism, black people are still being killed.
 Just last weekend another black man was killed by police in Atlanta, Georgia.
 R.I.P Rayshard Brooks.

 I can’t focus knowing I have black men in my life who are at risk everyday of being killed simply because of the color of their skin.
 I can't be creative in my own home or have any peace of mind realizing it's a possibility I can be killed in my own house, evident from cases like Breonna Taylor.
-These are normal fears for a black person in America, but they all feel so much more heighten for a person with anxiety.
-My anxiety has crippled me the past two months.
+These are normal fears for a black person in America, but they all feel so much more heightened for a person with anxiety.
+My anxiety has crippled me for the past two months.
 It's been increasingly difficult the past two weeks.
 I’m living history.
 The events that are happening in the world right now will someday be taught to my children and grandchildren in history books.

-As a form of therapy and a way to document the history we’re living, I’ve been journaling how I feel, what I see and what's happening in the world everyday.
+As a form of therapy and a way to document the history we’re living, I’ve been journaling how I feel, what I see, and what's happening in the world everyday.
 I record in my journal, everything I observe in the media, along with saving social media posts(pictures and videos) and articles.
-I document daily not only as a form of therapy to release my fears, thoughts and frustrations, but also as a way to persevere these big moments in history.
+I document daily not only as a form of therapy to release my fears, thoughts, and frustrations but also as a way to persevere these big moments in history.
 I don’t trust the media to create a truthful narrative about the history we’re living in.

 I’ve also begun to take the time to educate myself historically and politically.
-Not only as a black woman, but also as a journalist.
+Not only as a black woman but also as a journalist.
 It is imperative to research your local representatives and state representatives and along with learning the laws that govern you.
 It is equally important to be aware of what’s happening around you, both locally and globally.
 It is common, specifically for millennials, for social media to be their only source for news.
 While social media is useful in distributing news and shining a light on areas that the media doesn't cover, it shouldn’t be a primary source.
-It’s important, to not only watch the news, but to also read newspapers, articles, journals, etc. Take the time to subscribe to some informative newspapers and magazines that will send you daily news briefings.
+It’s important, to not only watch the news but to also read newspapers, articles, journals, etc. Take the time to subscribe to some informative newspapers and magazines that will send you daily news briefings.

 With everything that’s going on in the world, it is essential that you take care of your mental health and wellbeing.
 I will offer my guide to doing that in my next post.
 Subscribe now to receive it before it hits the streets!